kevinpollet/typescript-docker-multi-stage-build/README.md

 ## Building the Docker image

-To build the Docker image, use the `build` command:
+To build the Docker image, use the `docker build` command:

 ```shell
 $ docker build . -t greeting-service:latest